 What route did you take into your postgraduate study?

-"I completed a bachelors and masters degree just under a decade before starting my PG Cert at NTU."
+"I completed a bachelors and masters degree just under a decade before starting my PG Cert at NTU.
+I then took a couple of years out before coming back to study for the PG Dip."

 What did you know about NTU before you came here?